PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * skipped release check in brokerage when weight is negative
   * removed T1 constaint on high prio jobs in brokerage only for i686-slc5-gcc43-opt
   * limit matching of cmtconfig=i686-slc5-gcc43-opt to i686-slc5-gcc43-opt jobs only
   * changed brokerage to use only T1 for many input jobs when weight is negative